greenpolo/BraiAn/docs/braian-qupath.md

 ### Output

 [`AtlasManager.saveResults()`](https://carlocastoldi.github.io/qupath-extension-braian/docs/qupath/ext/braian/AtlasManager.html#saveResults(java.util.List,java.io.File)) and [`AtlasManager.saveExcludedRegions()`](https://carlocastoldi.github.io/qupath-extension-braian/docs/qupath/ext/braian/AtlasManager.html#saveExcludedRegions(java.io.File)) will export the data from cell counts and exclusions to a file for each image.

-### Prebaked scripts

-Once you installed the extension, you can load example scripts by clicking on the top menu: `Extensions ‣ BraiAn ‣ scripts`.

-The very same ones can also be checked out from the [official repository](https://github.com/carlocastoldi/qupath-extension-braian/tree/master/src/main/resources/scripts):

-* [compute_classify_overlap_export_exclude_detections.groovy](https://github.com/carlocastoldi/qupath-extension-braian/blob/master/src/main/resources/scripts/compute_classify_overlap_export_exclude_detections.groovy): this script reads the YAML configuration file and applies all of its parameters. <!-- SAY MORE HERE! -->
-* [find_threshold.groovy](https://github.com/carlocastoldi/qupath-extension-braian/blob/master/src/main/resources/scripts/find_threshold.groovy): suggests a threshold to apply with WatershedCellDetection algorithm by choosing a local maximum from the image's histogram.
-* [run_script_for_multiple_projects.groovy](https://github.com/carlocastoldi/qupath-extension-braian/blob/master/src/main/resources/scripts/run_script_for_multiple_projects.groovy): helps running a script for multiple project at once.
-It is compatible with the [LightScriptRunner](light-script-runner.md).

 ## Building